napari/napari.github.io/dev/_sources/guides/index.md

 ## Advanced usage

-magicgui is a python package that assists in building small, composable graphical user interfaces (widgets).
-To learn about using `magicgui` in napari, see the {ref}`magicgui` guide.

-If you'd like to start customizing the behavior of napari, it pays to familiarize yourself with the concept of an Event Loop.
-For an introduction to event loops and connecting your own functions to events in napari, see the {ref}`intro-to-event-loop`.

 If you use napari to view and interact with the results of long-running computations, and would like to avoid having the viewer become unresponsive while you wait for a computation to finish, you may benefit from reading about